NedimHodzic1/Nedim_Portfolio/README.md

-# Nedim_Portfolio
+# Nedim's Portfolio
 This is my portfolio showcasing Data Science projects I have worked on and developed.

 # Project 1: Review of Basic Python Concepts
 * Wrote fuctions which return the following to the user :
-1. String in the YYYY-MM-DD format and an integer n
+* 1. String in the YYYY-MM-DD format and an integer n
-2. Factorials
+* 2. Factorials
-3. Palindrome (T/F)
+* 3. Palindrome (T/F)
-4. Change using integer c between 1 and 99
+* 4. Change using integer c between 1 and 99

 # Project 2: Introduction to Queries, Dataframes, & Data Visualization
 * Created a query to browse a database (pgadmin).